CephalofairGames/gloomhaven2e-faq/index.md

 **If I Control a monster to attack using my deck, and they draw an "Invisible, Self" modifier, who benefits?** "Self" refers to the acting figure - so the monster would turn invisible.
 You, however, are in control of your modifier deck, and make all decisions that need to be made regarding it.
 You can choose not to apply it.

 **Does my "Lying Low" (last in initiative) perk also help my Summons?** No; this perk only applies to you, and does not actually change when you are acting in the round.

+**How does my second mastery (Augments) work?
+What counts as 'triggering' the effects?** The augment must add something to the attack in order to count.
+For most Augments, this just means "make a melee attack while it's active" - you don't need to actually apply conditions, use your added reach, etc. There are three exceptions - Feedback Loop (X) and Phantasmal Killer (9) require you to perform the Grant/Control ability, and for the target to attack an enemy.
+(You cannot grant an attack to a figure who can't make the attack; rulebook p31.)
+For Silent Scream (4), the Heal ability must be performed, but because you can target yourself with it, that should rarely be an issue.

 ![divider-narrow](/assets/images/divider2.png)